 What is Rechilus?
-Why does the Torah always present it together with a Lashon of "Halichah" (See for example, Yirmiyah, 6:28)?
+Why does the Torah always present it together with a expression of "Halichah" (See for example, Yirmiyah, 6:28)?

 Rashi: 'Rechilus' is the spreading of negative gossip that Reuven learns about Levi in Shimon's house.
 What generally happens is that Reuven goes from house to house, digging out scraps of derogatory information about others, which he subsequently passes on as he makes his rounds.
 1

-Ramban: "Rechilus" is from the same root as "Holchei Rachil 3 (with reference to peddlers, who travel from place to place to sell their wares).
-4 By the same token, Holchei Rachil tend to go from place to place peddling their gossip 5
+Ramban: "Rechilus" is from the same root as "Holchei Rachil 2 (with reference to peddlers, who travel from place to place to sell their wares).
+3 By the same token, Holchei Rachil tend to go from place to place peddling their gossip.

-The word 'Rachil' is equivalent to 'Ragil' - since it entails going on foot from one house to another - and a 'Chaf' and a 'Gimel' (which both sound from the same part of the mouth) are interchangeable.
-It seems that it was also customary for the recipient of the news to provide a snack (a sort of 'le'Chayim') to establish his guests integrity, which explains why Targum Onkelos (and Targum Yonasan) translates "Lo Seilech Rachil" as 'Lo Seichul <i>Kurtzin' (See also Dani'el 3:8 and Berachos, 58a).
-Rashi adds that the reason that Onkelos calls it 'Kurtzin' (a wink - See Mishlei, 6:13) is because they would wink and make signs to one another, so that others would not understan.
-See Ramban, who rejects Rashi's interpretation of Targum Onkelos outright.
-In fact he (and the Rashbam) interprets 'Lo Seichul <i>Kurtzin' as 'Do not announce Rechilus' (See Targum Yonasan, Shmuel 2.
+Rashi: The word 'Rachil' is equivalent to 'Ragil' - since it entails going on foot from one house to another - and a 'Chaf' and a 'Gimel' (which both sound from the same part of the mouth) are interchangeable.
+It seems that it was also customary for the recipient of the news to provide a snack (a sort of 'l'Chayim') to establish his guest's integrity, which explains why Targum Onkelos (and Targum Yonasan) translates "Lo Seilech Rachil" as 'Lo Seichul Kurtzin' (See also Dani'el 3:8 and Berachos, 58a).
+Rashi adds that the reason that Onkelos calls it 'Kurtzin' (a wink - See Mishlei, 6:13) is because they would wink and make signs to one another, so that others would not understand.
+Rambanrejects this.
+He (and the Rashbam and Moshav Zekenim) interpret 'Lo Seichul Kurtzin' as 'Do not announce Rechilus' (See Targum Yonasan, Shmuel 2.
 22:14).
 See Ramban (DH 'Aval Ikar').

 Rashi too, adds this point to his explanation of 'Rechilus'.